microsoft/playwright/docs/src/getting-started-vscode-js.md

 ## Running on CI

 At the moment we are just running our tests locally but you can run your tests on CI on each pull request thanks to the GitHub actions we setup earlier.
-Tests can be run on a local dev enviorment or on a staging URL.
-For more info see...
+Tests can be run on a local dev environment or on a staging URL.